marmelab/react-admin/docs/NextJs.md

 SUPABASE_SERVICE_ROLE="MY_SERVICE_ROLE_KEY"
 ```

 **Tip**: This example uses the **service role key** here and not the anonymous role.
-This allows write operations without dealing with authorization. **You shouldn't do this in production**, but use the [Supabase authorization](https://supabase.com/docs/guides/auth) feature instead.
+This allows mutations without dealing with authorization. **You shouldn't do this in production**, but use the [Supabase authorization](https://supabase.com/docs/guides/auth) feature instead.

-Create [a "catch all" API route](https://nextjs.org/docs/api-routes/dynamic-api-routes#optional-catch-all-api-routes) in the Next.js app by adding a `pages/api/admin/[[...slug]].ts` file.
+Create [a "catch-all" API route](https://nextjs.org/docs/api-routes/dynamic-api-routes#optional-catch-all-api-routes) in the Next.js app by adding a `pages/api/admin/[[...slug]].ts` file.
 This API route redirects all calls from the react-admin app to the Supabase CRUD API:

 ```jsx
 // in pages/api/admin/[[...slug]].ts